-A good trend is a little bit like a whirlwind romance—it might be love at first sight, it may make your heart skip a beat, you may feel like you never want to be apart, but then, it slowly dies a painful death.
-Suddenly, you realize you don't really want to look at them anymore, that there are most likely better fish in the sea, and that you're ready to move on to something new.
+A good trend is a little bit like a whirlwind romance—it might be love at first sight, it may make your heart skip a beat, you may feel like you never want to be apart.
+But then, it slowly dies a painful death.
+Suddenly, you realize you don't really want to look at it anymore, that there are most likely better fish in the sea, and that you're ready to move on to something new.

 We've seen so many iterations of brass fixtures in recent years.
-And while we still appreciate the patinaed nature of a true antique brass, we're ready to move on from the brushed brass that's proliferated in bathrooms everywhere of late.
-Instead, we're digging the understated sleek nature of matte black finishes like powder coated steel.
+And while we still appreciate the patina of true antique brass, we're ready to move on from the brushed brass that's proliferated in bathrooms everywhere of late.
+Instead, we're digging the understated, sleek nature of matte black finishes like powder-coated steel.

 One trend we've never fully understood is the vessel sink.
-Not only are they most often awkwardly installed at the wrong height, but it takes just the tiniest water pressure for water to splash everywhere—a nightmare.
-Instead, we're loving the look of wall-mounted vanities, which, on top of looking sleek and being ultra practical, also make a bathroom feel larger by not cluttering the floor space.
+Not only are they often awkwardly installed at the wrong height, but it also takes just the tiniest water pressure for water to splash everywhere—a nightmare.
+Instead, we're loving the look of wall-mounted vanities, which, on top of being sleek and ultra-practical, also make a bathroom feel larger by not taking up floor space.

-We know, we have strong feelings about tile—but has anyone ever really liked fish scale tile?
-If you want to feel like you're under the sea à la Little Mermaid, may we suggest the textured nature of Moroccan Zellige tiles instead?
+We know, we have strong feelings about tile, but fish scale tile can skew a bit cheesy.
+If you want to feel like you're under the sea à la The Little Mermaid, may we suggest the textured nature of Moroccan zellige tiles instead?
 While they come in a variety of colors, this shattered pearl glaze in gray-blue hues is especially calming and beautiful.
-We're big fans.